USS Paul G. Baker (DE-642): History

 The air attacks continued to be heavy and frequent for patrol vessels off Okinawa.
 On 12 May 1945 Paul G. Baker opened fire on two suicide planes attacking New Mexico (BB-40) and although she aided in splashing one of the kamikazes the other hit the battleship.
 On the 24th Baker joined the fire on a single plane which had wandered into the area.
 On 11 June, a low-flying airplane made a dive on Lindenwald (LSD-6), shifted the attack to Paul G. Baker, then swerved toward a merchant ship.
 Baker's gunners splashed this enemy fifty feet from its intended target.

 On 20 June 1945 Paul G. Baker sailed in the screen of a battleship and cruiser force to patrol southeast of Okinawa.
 She returned to Kerama Retto 1 July to commence a series of five escort voyages between Okinawa and Saipan, lasting till 30 August.Paul G. Baker steamed from Saipan 11 September 1945 to escort Malabar (AF-37) to Tokyo Bay, arriving at Yokosuka Naval Base on the 17th.
 Five days later she sailed singly for Saipan, arriving on the 25th.
 On 4 November 1945 she got underway for the United States arriving at Astoria, Oregon, on the 21st.
 After overhaul at Portland, Oregon and Bremerton, Washington, she returned to Guam, arriving 23 May 1946.

-Departing Guam 26 June, Paul G. Baker sailed to Buckner Bay, Okinawa before arriving in Tsingtao, China, 2 July.
+Departing Guam 26 June, Paul G. Baker sailed to Buckner Bay, Okinawa before arriving in Qingdao, China, 2 July.
 She exercised off the China coast with destroyers, then sailed on 3 August to visit Hong Kong.
 Baker paid another visit to Sasebo, Japan before departing 10 September.
-She returned to Tsingtao on12 September, and for the next month conducted exercises with a small hunter-killer training group in the area.
+She returned to Qingdao on 12 September, and for the next month conducted exercises with a small hunter-killer training group in the area.

-Homeward bound for good, Paul G. Baker departed Tsingtao 12 October, called at Guam 18 October, visited Pearl Harbor 27–28 October, and arrived San Diego 4 November.
+Homeward bound for good, Paul G. Baker departed Qingdao 12 October, called at Guam 18 October, visited Pearl Harbor 27–28 October, and arrived San Diego 4 November.
 She decommissioned on 3 February 1947, and was placed in reserve at San Diego.
 She was struck from the Naval Vessel Register on 1 December 1969.Paul G. Baker received one battle star for World War II service.